A group of people walk through a vineyard with glasses of wine in their hands, a town in the background.

 A tower with a gate in an old town

 Timo Hildebrandt is considered a football legend in Stuttgart.
 The goalkeeper lifted the German championship trophy during VfB Stuttgart's last championship, back in 2007.
 The cup looks like a bowl and is also known as the ‘salad bowl’ among football fans.
 As we all know, tastes are different and debatable.
 Today, Timo holds fresh salad bowls in his hands every day – as the owner of the city's vegan hotspot.
 The vhy!
 Restaurant serves fusion cuisine and classic Swabian food, all vegan.
 With the fresh salad bowls and pasta dishes, there's no arguing about taste.
 Everything tastes delicious, say the critics.
-The restaurant is well frequented, and it is advisable to reserve a table in advance.www.vhydowe.care
+The restaurant is well frequented, and it is advisable to reserve a table in advance.

 Crispy fried potato noodles served with radishes, herbs and yogurt in a black bowl.

-A vegan version of the southern German classic 'Schupfnudeln'
+A vegan version of the southern German classic 'Schupfnudeln'.

-An Alternative Type of Football at Lake ConstanceSeepark Golf Course in Pfullendorf
+Seepark Golf Course in PfullendorfAn Alternative Type of Football at Lake Constance

 Why is football so popular?
 Because almost only people who could do better themselves watch it.
 If only they were allowed to play.
 At the Seepark Golf Course in Pfullendorf anyone can show how good their feel for the ball really is on a unique football golf course.
 The aim is to find the hole with as few kicks as possible.
 You have to play 18 holes on the course.
 Sprinting and stamina are hardly needed.
 It's all about your feet.
 Ideal for young and old, for midfielders and defenders, for couch potatoes and all the other wannabe football heroes.